Australian singles charts:

 Living in the Past first entered the Kent charts on 27 December 1969 but only peaked at #99.
 It fared better when re-released at the end of 1972.
 The song re-entered the Kent charts on 15 January 1973 and peaked at #36.

-The song was on Living in the Past which entered the Kent album charts on 18 December 1972 and peaked at #2.
+The song is on Living in the Past which entered the Kent album charts on 18 December 1972 and peaked at #2.

 Jethro Tull are a British rock band formed in Blackpool, Lancashire in 1967.
 Initially playing blues rock and jazz fusion, the band later developed their sound to incorporate elements of hard rock and folk to forge a progressive rock signature.
 The band is led by vocalist/flautist/guitarist Ian Anderson, and has featured a revolving door of lineups through the years